Eye Movement Desensitization and Reprocessing (EMDR) & Grief

-If you have suffered the loss of someone, I am committed to helping support you through the grieving process and work with you to find more peace and fulfillment in your life.
+If you have suffered the loss of someone, Beth is committed to helping support you through the grieving process and work with you to find more peace and fulfillment in your life.

 Sprang, G. (2001).
 The use of Eye Movement Desensitization and Reprocessing (EMDR) in the treatment of traumatic stress and complicated mourning: Psychological and behavioral outcomes.
 Research on Social Work Practice, 11, 300-320.

 EMDR is an evidence-based therapeutic modality.
 To read more about EMDR or research supporting the efficacy of EMDR, please visit the website below.
 The description below is an excerpt from the website of the EMDR Institute, Inc. (2011).